Tokenized Stocks Issuer Failure: Recovery Paths for xStocks, Ondo, and Dinari

 Separately from the legal recovery path, market access could also change during that window.
 Secondary market liquidity for the affected token may thin or disappear — DEX pools may drain as LPs withdraw, CEX listings may halt, and the on-chain token may continue to exist as a transferable asset whose price reflects uncertainty rather than reference NAV.

 2. Action by the holder.
-In the intended design of all three paths, the relevant agent (Security Agent for xStocks, Ankura for Ondo, transfer agent function for Dinari) is expected to act on behalf of token holders collectively, rather than each holder independently enforcing against collateral from the start.
+In the intended design of the three documented paths, the relevant agent (Security Agent for xStocks, Ankura for Ondo, transfer agent function for Dinari) is expected to act on behalf of token holders collectively, rather than each holder independently enforcing against collateral from the start. (bStocks materials reviewed do not name an equivalent agent, which is itself part of the gap noted above.)
 In practice, holders may still need to complete identification, proof-of-holding, claims-submission, or distribution procedures adopted in the resolution.
 Self-custody preserves the wallet-address record; it does not by itself produce a holder identity in legal proceedings.

 4. What is not guaranteed.
 Full 1:1 recovery in value.
 Fast resolution.
 A particular timeline.
 Any of these may be achieved in a well-functioning resolution; none is guaranteed by the structure.
 The collateral is intended to be there; the legal process to convert it into proceeds for token holders is what introduces variance.